Kush Maini

-Kush Maini (/kn/; born 22 September 2000) is an Indian racing driver who competes in the FIA Formula 2 Championship for DAMS as part of the Alpine Academy, and serves as a reserve driver in Formula One for Alpine and in Formula E for Mahindra.
+Kush Maini (/kn/; born 22 September 2000) is an Indian racing driver who competes in the FIA Formula 2 Championship for ART Grand Prix as part of the Alpine Academy, and serves as a reserve driver in Formula One for Alpine and in Formula E for Mahindra.
 Maini has previously competed in Formula 4, the Formula Renault Eurocup, the FIA World Endurance Championship, the BRDC British Formula 3 Championship, and FIA Formula 3.
-Maini is an Alpine Academy member.

-Born to a prominent Punjabi business family settled in Bengaluru, he is the younger brother of Arjun Maini, also a racing driver who competed in GP3 and Formula 2, and the nephew of Indian business magnate Chetan Maini.
+Born to a prominent Punjabi business family settled in Bengaluru, he is the younger brother of Arjun Maini, also a racing driver who competed in Formula 2 and DTM, and the nephew of Indian business magnate Chetan Maini.
 He is also the grandson of Sudarshan Maini, founder of Maini Group of industries.
 Maini is mentored by two-time Formula One champion Mika Häkkinen.